 Two-and-a-half years ago, Williams-Bolar was called to a meeting at the middle school her two daughters attended.
 When she arrived, she faced school administrators and a school lawyer.
 The meeting didn't go well, turning into a shouting match.

-The Copley-Fairlawn school on the west side of Akron had hired an investigator who discovered Williams-Bolar and her daughters lived outside the district, in subsidized housing two miles away in Akron.
+The school in the Copley-Fairlawn district on the west side of Akron had hired an investigator who discovered that Williams-Bolar and her daughters lived outside the district, in subsidized housing two miles away in Akron.
 She claimed in affidavits that she and her daughters lived in Copley with her father.

 This month, the 40-year-old single mom found herself in court, facing felony charges of tampering with records.
-She was found guilty and sentenced to 5 years in prison.
+She was found guilty and sentenced to five years in prison.